After mass shooting, NYC explores gun detectors in subways

 “Any technology is only one piece of the solution which includes the security professionals, the operational environment, and the protocols they follow,” Loof said.

-Similar screening devices made by QinetiQ, an England-based defense technology company, were part of a pilot program in the Los Angeles mass transit system in 2018 and currently are used when threat levels are elevated, said Los Angeles Metro spokesperson Dave Sotero.
+Similar screening devices made by Thruvision, an England-based company, were part of a pilot program in the Los Angeles mass transit system in 2018 and currently are used when threat levels are elevated, said Los Angeles Metro spokesperson Dave Sotero.
 The machines project scanning waves at passersby from a distance.

 Identifying someone with a weapon is only half the challenge.